F5CodeGuru/asm241consolidated/_build/html/_sources/module8/lab1/lab1.rst.txt

 |

-2. Submit another comment using something simple like "test" or "abc"
+2. Submit another comment using something simple like "test" or "abc".

 3. Burp should come back to the front, but if not switch to Burp to examine the request.